-The risk and reward indicator shows where the fund ranks in terms of its potential risk and return.
-The fund is ranked as higher risk as its price has shown high fluctuations historically.
-This is based on how investments have performed in the past and you should note that the fund may perform differently in the future and its rank may change.
+The risk and reward indicator shows where the Fund ranks in terms of its potential risk and return.
+The Fund has been classed as 6 because its volatility has been measured as above average to high.
+This is based on how investments have performed in the past and you should note that the Fund may perform differently in the future and its rank may change.
 Historic data may not be a reliable indicator for the future.
-Investors should note that fees and expenses are charged to the capital of the fund.
-This reduces the return on your investment by an amount equivalent to the Ongoing Charges Figure (OCF).
-The fund performance shown has been reduced by the current OCF of 0.67% per annum.
-Returns for share classes with different OCFs will vary accordingly.
-Performance returns do not reflect any initial charge; any such charge will also reduce the return.